 ‘Every planting scheme should have some beautiful evergreen shrubs to create interest all year round and act as the backbone to the garden design,’ advises Chris Bonnett, founder of Gardening Express (opens in new tab).

 ‘There are lots to choose from and it’s always important to check your soil type so you get the right for the conditions in your garden,’ notes Chris.
-‘Generally, these evergreen shrubs are pretty hardy and can withstand most growing conditions.
+‘Generally, these are pretty hardy and can withstand most growing conditions.
 So when you make your choices, think about your overall garden design or theme, consider your soil type and most importantly pick a plant you love and you know you’ll enjoy whatever the season.’

 Place in large containers on your patio, or use in borders as part of a mixed planting scheme.